kunstmusik/pink/README.md

 This library provides the basis for developing music systems.
 It is also designed so to scale to user needs, whether they are exploring and designing low-level signal processing algorithms, developing pre-written compositions, or creating interactive real-time systems.
 It offers a slim core engine designed to be highly customizable.

+Features include:

+* 64-bit signal processing chain
+* Functional Audio Signal Graph: Build up Audio Graphs using functional approach
+* Clear Synchronization of time-aware functions with Control Functions
+* Higher-order Events: Functions and events can be used as arguments to events
+* Use Clojure to extend the system: single language for all extension points to the system

 For more information, please see the [Documentation](doc/intro.md).

 ## Installation